What Freelancers Should Know About LLCs - Pixel Law

-As the name suggests, a “Limited Liability” Company creates limited liability for its owners – this means the owners are not liable for the debts and liabilities of the small business operation.
-For example, if you sign a lease agreement on behalf of the LLC and you default under the lease, the landlord can probably win a judgment against the LLC and use the law to force the LLC to pay the landlord.
-But that judgment won’t allow them to get access to your personal assets or place a lien on your home.
+As the name suggests, a Limited Liability Company (LLC) creates limited liability for its owners.
+This means the owners are not personally liable for the debts and liabilities of the small business.
+For example, if you sign a lease agreement on behalf of the LLC and default on the lease, the landlord can take action against the LLC, but they won’t be able to go after your personal assets, like your home (unless you signed a personal guarantee or are subject to liability due to veil piercing).

 (This article is general in nature and is not legal advice.)